MMZK1526/mmzk-typeid/README.md

   putStrLn $ TID.toString typeID

-  -- Make a TypeID without prefix: typeID <- TID.genTypeID ""
+  -- Make a TypeID without prefix: typeID' <- TID.genTypeID ""
-  putStrLn $ TID.toString typeID
+  putStrLn $ TID.toString typeID'

-  -- Make 10 typeids in a batch.
+  -- Make 10 TypeIDs in a batch.
 They are guaranteed to have the same timestamp and of ascending order: typeIDs <- TID.genTypeIDs 10 "mmzk" mapM_ (putStrLn .
 TID.toString) typeIDs